derikb/rpg-table-randomizer/README.md

 npc_generator.registerSchema(ddSchema);

-const npc = npc_generator.initializeNewNPC('dd', randomizer); // a new NPC object using the dd schema, with its fields set to random values.
+const npc = npc_generator.initializeNewNPC('dd', tableRoller); // a new NPC object using the dd schema, with its fields set to random values.
 ```